Project Steve

 Project Steve is a list of scientists with the given name Stephen or Steven or a variation thereof (e.g., Stephanie, Stefan, Esteban, etc.) who "support evolution".
 It was originally created by the National Center for Science Education as a "tongue-in-cheek parody" of creationist attempts to collect a list of scientists who "doubt evolution", such as the Answers in Genesis's list of scientists who accept the biblical account of the Genesis creation narrative or the Discovery Institute's A Scientific Dissent From Darwinism.
 The list pokes fun at such endeavors while making it clear that, "We did not wish to mislead the public into thinking that scientific issues are decided by who has the longer list of scientists!"
 It also honors Stephen Jay Gould.
 The level of support for evolution among scientists is very high.
-A 2009 poll by Pew Research Center found that "Nearly all scientists (97%) say humans and other living things have evolved over time."
+A 2009 poll by Pew Research Center found that "[n]early all scientists (97%) say humans and other living things have evolved over time."

 However, at the same time the project is a genuine collection of scientists.
 Despite the list's restriction to only scientists with names like "Steve", which it turns out is roughly 1 percent of scientists, Project Steve is longer and contains many more eminent scientists than any creationist list.
 In particular, Project Steve contains many more biologists than the creationist lists, with about 54% of the listed Steves being biologists.
 The "List of Steves" webpage provides an updated total of scientist "Steves" who have signed the list.
-As of 12 February 2024, Project Steve has 1,486 signatories.
+As of 12 February 2024, Project Steve has 1,500 signatories.